One of US! One of US!

 Amy Faust and Eric have been debating horror movies since they met as Geek Trivia teammates in Portland, back in 2008.
 Amy’s insatiable appetite for shaky camera found footage movies may be unmatched by anyone in the Pacific Northwest!
 If you love franchise horror, Amy’s the reviewer for you!
 Catch Amy’s movie reviews in the Blog section of this site.

-Robert Zilbauer and Eric (Funny how this manages to be a theme) have known each other since grade school.
-Both were party to the fateful night watching The Thing on a VHS at a slumber party back in 1983, and things haven’t been the same since.
+Robert Zilbauer and Eric (anyone notice a theme here?) have known each other since grade school.
+Both were involved in the now-infamous showing of The Thing on VHS at a slumber party back in 1983, where Eric ran out of the room in panic, and things haven’t been the same since.
+Robert’s got a special place in his heart for low-budget and foreign horror movies.
+Which means he watches a lot of crap, but it’s all in service of sniffing out the best new stories, most creative new directors, and acting talent most worthy of dying horribly (on screen of course!).
 You can read Robert’s clever prose in the review section of this blog.

 Liz Williams met Eric (again… that theme) at the 2018 Overlook Film Festival while watching an advance screening of Hereditary.
 By mere happenstance, Liz also was part of the selection committee for the Portland Horror Film Festival, and two life-long horror junkies found a common bond and became fast friends.
 Liz is one of those strange birds who will actually read the book first.
 And, yes, often times the book is better!
 Liz is our primary book reviewer, but you will also see her authoring some of our movie reviews as well.